tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The plaintext is the concatenation of TLSPlaintext.fragment and TLSPlaintext.type.

-The additional authenticated data, which we denote as additional_data, is defined as follows:

-       additional_data = seq_num + TLSPlaintext.record_version

-where "+" denotes concatenation.

-Note: In versions of TLS prior to 1.3, the additional_data included a length field.
-This presents a problem for cipher constructions with data-dependent padding (such as CBC).
-TLS 1.3 removes the length field and relies on the AEAD cipher to provide integrity for the length of the data.

 The AEAD output consists of the ciphertext output by the AEAD encryption operation.
 The length of the plaintext is greater than TLSPlaintext.length due to the inclusion of TLSPlaintext.type and